Anti-Alias/Tabulous/README.md

 ```

 ### Disclaimer:
-Every time you invoke a transformative method like .select, .filter and .convert, you are creating a view of the Table.
+Every time you invoke a transformative method like .select, .filter, .convert and .transform, you are creating a view of the Table.
 This is more efficient in most cases since the transformations are computed on the fly rather than at once.
 The downside is that the views can end up aggregating.
 Performance will likely degrade on a table that is too many views deep.
-For this reason, if you intend to use a particular multiple times, be sure to invoke .compile on it.
+For this reason, if you intend to use a particular table multiple times, be sure to invoke .compile on it.